Padmasana formed using two Sanskrit words Padma ( Lotus ) and asana ( posture).

 - It improves digestion, reduces cholesterol level, and instant increase in energy level in the energy center Kosha.

 There is a plethora of lotus pose to choose from and so many options to consider that yogi can end up feeling overwhelmed.
 Well, Lotus pose with Sarvangasana makes you perfect yogi.
 Let us look at different type variant of Padmasana.

 - Baddha Padmasana – when padmasan bounded called Bounded Lotus Pose.
 Which is beneficial for abdominal organs.

 - Urdhva Padmasana – Lotus pose with headstand called Urdhva Padmasana and this should practice by the long-term practitioner of headstand. the newbie won’t try this, please.

 - Ardha Padmasana – Ardha means half in yoga sitting posture easy pose then half lotus pose and then full lotus poses sequence recommend for the newbie.

-- If you have knee injury please don’t practice this asana.
+- If you have a knee injury please don’t practice this asana.

-- If you suffering from ankle injury don’t practice this.
+- If you suffering from an ankle injury don’t practice this.

 - sciatica patients should avoid this.

 In this article, we have mentioned details about padmasana.
 Well, this is intermediate posture if you are a beginner we will suggest practice this with cautions.
 If you can perform 5-10 minutes Lotus pose perfectly and you want to increase duration time practice this with pranayama will increase your duration of Padmasana.